 RECOMMENDED: 29 Playful Pit Bull Mixes

-The Pushon is an intentional cross of two of my favorite companion dogs: the Bichon Frise and Pug.
+The Pushon is an intentional cross of two of my favorite companion dogs: the Bichon Frise and the Pug.
 They’re wonderful Pug mixes because, as you’ll see, they tend to inherit all the best characteristics from each parent dog.

 The result is an adorable small dog, often with the fluffiness of the Bichon Frise.
 And since both parents are highly sociable dogs, you’ll find that to be true with the Pushon too.
 What this means is that they’ll need your attention, and plenty of it!

-Because of the Bichon, they’re likely to bark at unfamiliar sights and sounds.
+Because of the Bichon side, they’re likely to bark at unfamiliar sights and sounds.
 Again, these dogs are small and may be susceptible to “small dog syndrome.”
 But with enough training, you’ll have a reliable and friendly little companion.

-Being the hybrid of the spitz-type Pomeranian and the clownish Pug, the Pomapug has a lot to offer.
-Physically, they resemble the Pug-A-Mo, but they bring a more relaxed and calming personality to the mix.
+Being the hybrid of the spitz-type Pomeranian and the humorous Pug, the Pomapug has a lot to offer.
+Physically, they resemble the Pug-A-Mo, but they bring a more relaxed, calming and docile personality into the mix.

 In the home, you can expect the Pomapug to happily lounge in the laps of their owners.
 But when they’re playing, they have a lot of fun.
 The Pomeranian side adds a bit of alertness to the hybrid, which makes them decent watchdogs too.

 Whether you’re looking for playmates for your kids or your own companion, Pomapugs are top choices in the designer dog world.
 If you spend a day with these loving dogs, it’s likely you’ll instantly fall in love with their ability to steal your heart.

 RECOMMENDED: 35 Perfect Pomeranian Mixes